erdeneryesil/NeuralNetworkCore/README.md

 For training:
 - Lambda and alfa values
-- Assigns the weight values of the cells randomly when a neural network is created for the first time.
+- Assigns the weight values of the cells randomly when an artificial neural network is created for the first time.
 For this reason the minimum and maximum values of the range of random numbers must be specified.

 For file ANN:
 - Separator character(comma(,)  semicolon(;) etc.)